 Mathematics is the most difficult subject for most school going children.
-There is always a need to get extra support for the subject of math, which a Korean startup KnowRe has been providing successfully to students across the world through its unique online platform.
+There is always a need to get extra support for the subject of math, which a Korean startup KnowRe Math has been providing successfully to students around the globe through its unique online platform.
+Knowre partners with schools to bring Math to classrooms, with the goal of ensuring all students are successful.

 The best tool for students and math teachers